AndyMc3000/ci-ms3-pool-club/README.md

 * To allow members to get real-time match/league result information.
 * To allow members to easily get contact information for players for the purpose of scheduling matches.

 The principle languages used in the development of the site are; HTML5, CSS3, JavaScript, and Python.

 Other technologies include;
 * The Bootstrap front-end CSS framework.
 * The jQuery JavaScript library.
 * The Flask Python web framework.
 * The Jinja templating language for Python.
 * The MongoDB NoSQL database program.
+* The Heroku cloud Platform-as-a-Service.
 * The EmailJS email service.

 #### [Back To Top ^ ](#top-of-page) ####